conference-buddy/conference-buddy/README.md

 - `profile`
 -

-### `page-templates`

-Contains every template for a `page`.
-Components in `pages` should only consist of the LayoutWrapper and needed queries.
-This makes testing easier, because for components in `page-templates` it is not needed to mock out `WrapperLayout` and mock queries to test them.

 ### `pages`

 Contains every page of the application.
 Directory names represent the route, so the `/pages/conference/index.tsx` is rendered in `https://conferencebuddy.io/conference-list`.
 Components in `pages` should only consist of the `LayoutWrapper`, needed queries and use their representive `page-template` as a child of `LayoutWrapper`.